Scripting interceptors

 parameter of the Intercept/OnPostBack method.

-After creating the parameters by RenderFormParameters
+After creating the parameters using RenderFormParameters

 Example of a hosted form used to submit data